Sustainable Development Goals: Goal 5: Gender equality

-SDG 5 is to: "Achieve gender equality and empower all women and girls".
-Indicators include for example having suitable legal frameworks and the representation by women in national parliament or in local deliberative bodies.
+SDG 5 is to: "Achieve gender equality and empower all women and girls."
+Indicators include, for example, having suitable legal frameworks and the representation by women in national parliament or in local deliberative bodies.
 Numbers on forced marriage and female genital mutilation/cutting (FGM/C) are also included in another indicator.

 Goal 6: Clean water and sanitation

-SDG 6 is to: "Ensure availability and sustainable management of water and sanitation for all".
+SDG 6 is to: "Ensure availability and sustainable management of water and sanitation for all."
 The Joint Monitoring Programme (JMP) of WHO and UNICEF is responsible for monitoring progress to achieve the first two targets of this goal.
 Important indicators for this goal are the percentages of the population that uses safely managed drinking water, and has access to safely managed sanitation.
 The JMP reported in 2017 that 4.5 billion people do not have safely managed sanitation.
 Another indicator looks at the proportion of domestic and industrial wastewater that is safely treated.

 Goal 7: Affordable and clean energy

-SDG 7 is to: "Ensure access to affordable, reliable, sustainable and modern energy for all".
+SDG 7 is to "Ensure access to affordable, reliable, sustainable and modern energy for all."
 One of the indicators for this goal is the percentage of population with access to electricity (progress in expanding access to electricity has been made in several countries, notably India, Bangladesh, and Kenya).
 Other indicators look at the renewable energy share and energy efficiency.

 Goal 8: Decent work and economic growth

-SDG 8 is to: "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all".
+SDG 8 is to: "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all."
 Important indicators for this goal include economic growth in least developed countries and the rate of real GDP per capita.
 Further examples are rates of youth unemployment and occupational injuries or the number of women engaged in the labor force compared to men.

-Goal 9: Industry, Innovation and Infrastructure
+Goal 9: Industry, Innovation, Technology and Infrastructure

-SDG 9 is to: "Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation".
-Indicators in this goal include for example the proportion of people who are employed in manufacturing activities or who are living in areas covered by a mobile network or who have access to the internet.
-An indicator that is connected to climate change is "CO2 emissions per unit of value added".
+SDG 9 is to: "Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation."
+Indicators in this goal include for example, the proportion of people who are employed in manufacturing activities, are living in areas covered by a mobile network, or who have access to the internet.
+An indicator that is connected to climate change is "CO2 emissions per unit of value added."

 Goal 10: Reduced inequality

-SDG 10 is to: "Reduce income inequality within and among countries".
-Important indicators for this SDG are income disparities, aspects of gender and disability, as well as policies for migration and mobility of people.
+SDG 10 is to: "Reduce inequality within and among countries."
+Important indicators for this SDG are: income disparities, aspects of gender and disability, as well as policies for migration and mobility of people.

 Goal 11: Sustainable cities and communities

-SDG 11 is to: "Make cities and human settlements inclusive, safe, resilient, and sustainable".
+SDG 11 is to: "Make cities and human settlements inclusive, safe, resilient, and sustainable."
 Important indicators for this goal are the number of people living in urban slums, the proportion of the urban population who has convenient access to public transport, and the extent of built-up area per person.